tcho6319/JGibson-Portfolio/documents/design-journey.md

   - **Design Ideas and Choices**
     - We will design the website so that when the client uploads an image she can add a title, date, and description of the media.
 In addition, after uploading she should be able to edit these pieces of information about the image.
   - **Rationale**
-    - The client should be able to justify her artwork ongoing, so she should be able to edit her description of the image.
+    - The client should be able to manage her artwork ongoing, so she should be able to edit her description of the image.
 Another example may be if a piece wins an award and she wants to mention that in the image description.
 Also, since the client is a freelancer, she needs to be able to showcase her works herself after we deliver the product to her.
 The client does not have a webmaster so the website should be accessible to her, especially when she wants to add works or modify details of her works.

 Target Audience Needs for All Three Target Audiences